n4n0GH/hello/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Bug inheritance**
+If the function or feature is also present on KDE's own Breeze theme, does the same bug occur there as well?

 **Additional files**
 If applicable, add screenshots or video to help explain your problem.